 But you may not recognise it in real life as we mostly hear it mentioned in whodunnit TV crime shows.

-Apparently named after the smelly fish used when training hunting dogs, it is most frequently employed by crafty individuals who want to lead the conversation (read; argument) away from an area that they are vulnerable in to one that they feel is safer territory.
+Apparently named after the smelly fish used when training hunting dogs, it is most frequently employed by crafty individuals who want to lead the conversation (read; argument) away from an area that they are vulnerable into one that they feel is a safer territory.

 Lastly, and as bit of a special added bonus the ‘PC argument’ (aka Language Control).